irebuf/dncs-lab/README.md

 truncate -s 0 index.html
 echo " -----  " >> index.html
 ```
-FInally we link the container to the local filesystem by creating a new Nginx container (our virtual machine will be located in the port 80).
+FInally we link the container to the local filesystem by creating a new Nginx container (our virtual machine will be located in port 80).
 ```
 docker rm docker-nginx
 docker run --name docker-nginx -p 80:80 -d -v ~/docker-nginx/html:/usr/share/nginx/html nginx
 ```